 Once your pond is established and your ecosystem is in place you should not have to feed your fish at all.

-A easy way to determine whether to feed your fish is by how much food they consume.
+An easy way to determine whether to feed your fish is by how much food they consume.
 If you throw a handful of feed pellets in the pool and they devour them instantly, they are not getting enough food.

 Adding Decoration and Upkeep

-There are many ways you can be creative with your backyard pool turned pond.
+There are many ways you can be creative with your backyard pool-turned-pond.
 We used leftover, cutoffs from an old privacy fence we replaced to surround the sides of our pool.
 It made it look much better from the road than an old green pool.

-It also gave us a way to hang some plants and things on the pool without attaching directly to the pool.
+It also gave us a way to hang some plants and things on the pool without attaching them directly to the pool.
 We even added a Tilapia sign a friend gave us.

 You can decorate your pool as you wish.
-Please keep in mind if there are children nearby, to install a fence for safety around your pool. many towns require this anyway.
+Please keep in mind if there are children nearby, install a fence for safety around your pool. many towns require this anyway.

 The only maintenance we do anymore is to remove fallen leaves from the top and any dead plants.
-We don’t remove dead fish like you would think.
+We don’t remove dead fish as you would think.
 They actually turn into fish food and help maintain the ecosystem.

 Now we enjoy fresh fish when we want them, and have a beautiful pond at the same time.